 - Sends through the supplier's preferred channel.
 Email, WhatsApp, EDI, or platform portal.
 The system stores the supplier's channel preference and routes accordingly.

 - Reads the confirmation.
 When the supplier replies, AI parses the message: did they confirm?
 What changed?
 Any substitutions?
 New ETA?
-The PO updates automatically; you review the diff.
+The PO gets a reviewable update; you review the diff.

 - Reconciles the invoice.
-When the invoice arrives, the system matches it to the PO, flags discrepancies, and pushes the bill to QuickBooks or Xero with the correct COGS classification.
+When the invoice arrives, the system matches it to the PO, flags discrepancies, and hands off the bill to QuickBooks or Xero with configured account mapping.

 The PO becomes a workflow, not a document.
 The eight required fields are still there — they have to be — but you're not typing them.
 You're reviewing them.